 The next measurement will be at the thickest part of the calf.
 For most people, this will be not far below the knee, perhaps a hand’s width.

-Your compression sock will exert less pressure at this point of the leg than at the ankle.
+Your pressure sock will exert less compression at this point of the leg than at the ankle.
 The reasoning behind this varied compression along the length of the socks is that it helps to push blood back towards the heart.
 Better circulation is the key to reducing pain and swelling of the feet and legs.

 Measure the Thigh

-For thigh-high compression socks, the next measurement will be at the overall thickest part of the leg.
+For thigh-high pressure level socks, the next measurement will be at the overall thickest part of the leg.
 This is usually at the top of the thigh, just beneath the buttocks.

 While ankle measurements are easier to take while seated, the measurement at the top of the thigh has to be taken while standing.
 As noted above, professional fitters can help when mobility is a concern.
 Here, the sewing tape is placed where it can be held easily by one hand while the other brings the tape around the leg, perpendicular to the leg.